wp-plugins/dictionary-box/readme.txt

 = I have Installed the plugin but nothing is showing up on my site? =

-Please check your Wordpress theme, all themes must have <?php wp_footer(); ?> function.
+Please check your Wordpress theme, all themes must have php wp_footer() function.
 This is a WordPress theme development standart.
 See how to fix this: http://www.youtube.com/watch?v=h59sy3tUQrc

 http://www.dictionarybox.com/feedback.html